 Lawyers, and the workers’ compensation (WC) system at large, are asking the question “how is the Affordable Care Act (PPACA), also known as Obamacare, going to impact current and future Illinois WC claims?”
 Unfortunately, there has been no consensus on the magnitude or even the direction of the likely impacts of this law.
 Moreover, the limited research that does exist on this topic only raises more questions and uncertainty than provides answers.

-In a recent study, performed by Paul Heaton for the RAND Institute for Civil Justice, based on the Massachusetts model which implemented similar healthcare provisions in 2006 to those of PPACA’s, found that there is some short-term evidence that suggests that the PPACA may reduce the billing volume and cost of hospital care for WC.
-However, the study cannot conclude if savings will translate to outpatient visits, prescriptions, physical therapy or other types of care.
+A recent study, performed by Paul Heaton for the RAND Institute for Civil Justice, based on the Massachusetts model which implemented similar healthcare provisions in 2006 to those of PPACA, found that there is some short-term evidence that suggests that the PPACA may reduce the billing volume and cost of hospital care for WC.
+However, the study cannot conclude if savings will translate to outpatient visits, prescriptions, physical therapy, or other types of care.
 Secondly, it is unclear how these results will translate to other states with varied industries and overall worker’s health.
-Third, quality and appropriateness of treatment were not a consideration for the purposes of this study.
+Third, the quality and appropriateness of treatment were not a consideration for the purposes of this study.

-While this study is relatively small in scope, the results do provide important evidence that healthcare reform will reduce at lease some costs associated with worker’s compensation.
-It is the hope that despite the studies limitations, that healthcare reform may generate spillover effects on other areas costs associated with WC.
+While this study is relatively small in scope, the results do provide important evidence that healthcare reform will reduce at least some costs associated with worker’s compensation.
+It is the hope that despite the study’s limitations, that healthcare reform may generate spillover effects on other area’s costs associated with WC.